 It’s full of brightly colored buildings, cobblestone streets and Cuban cowboys.
-Trinidad can appear very touristy on the surface but after spending some time there, I left feeling like a got a real taste of Cuban life and culture.
-It’s a very small town but has a lot to offer.
-I definitely recommend spending a couple days there.
+Trinidad can appear very touristy on the surface, but after spending some time there, I left feeling like a got a real taste of Cuban life and culture.
+It’s a very small town, but has a lot to offer and I definitely recommend spending a couple days there.
 The following are my top things to do in Trinidad, Cuba:

 Playa Ancón is a beach right outside of town in Trinidad.
 If you are already in the area, I recommend a visit.
 However, I wouldn’t plan a trip to Trinidad specifically for it.
 I think there are far prettier beaches in Cuba to choose from.
 It is the perfect place to spend an afternoon relaxing after a morning of sightseeing though.
 It’s also the ideal place to catch a sunset.
 The best way to get there is by cab.
 It was extremely easy find one on the edge of town and you can expect to pay about $8 CUC.